amitha-attapu/IllumioAssessment/README.md

 49158,tcp,1
 49156,tcp,1
 ```

-Testing
+## Testing
-Example Test
-Use the following sample log file (logs.txt):

-Copy code
-2 123456789012 eni-0a1b2c3d 10.0.1.201 198.51.100.2 443 49153 6 25 20000 1620140761 1620140821 ACCEPT OK
-2 123456789012 eni-4d3c2b1a 192.168.1.100 203.0.113.101 23 49154 6 15 12000 1620140761 1620140821 REJECT OK
-Use the following sample lookup table (lookup.txt):

-swift
-Copy code
-dstport,protocol,tag
-443,tcp,sv_P2
-23,tcp,sv_P1
-Expected output (output.txt):

-mathematica
-Copy code
-Tag Counts:
-sv_P2,1
-sv_P1,1
-Untagged,0

-Port/Protocol Combination Counts:
-443,tcp,1
-23,tcp,1
+For testing, the program was run with the log file and lookup table provided in the assessment.
+The output was generated was the above output, based on the provided sample files.

-Edge Cases
+### Edge Cases Handled:
-Malformed Lines: Lines in both the lookup and log files that do not meet the expected format will be skipped with a warning message.
+- **Malformed Lines**: Lines that do not meet the expected format in either the log or lookup table are skipped, with a warning message displayed.
-Missing Protocol: If a protocol number is not in the predefined mapping, it will be treated as "unknown".
+- **Missing Protocol**: If a protocol number is not found in the predefined mapping, it is treated as "unknown".
-Empty Lines: Empty lines in the input files will be ignored.
+- **Empty Lines**: Any empty lines in the input files are ignored.
+- **Default Tag**: If a tag is not found for a given dstport/protocol combination, the program defaults the tag to "Untagged".
+- **Exceptions**: Any exceptions encountered during processing are printed for easier debugging and tracing of issues.